Pan (genus): Names

 The genus name Pan was first introduced by Lorenz Oken in 1816.
+While Oken did not give a rationale for his choice, it is generally thought to have been inspired by the name of the Greek god Pan.
 An alternative Theranthropus was suggested by Brookes 1828 and Chimpansee by Voigt 1831.
 Troglodytes was not available, as it had been given as the name of a genus of wren in 1809, for "cave-dweller", reflecting the tendency of some wrens to forage in dark crevices.
 The International Commission on Zoological Nomenclature adopted Pan as the only official name of the genus in 1895, though the "cave-dweller" connection was able to be included, albeit at the species level (Pan troglodytes – the common chimpanzee) for one of the two species of Pan.
-The genus name is a reference to Pan, the Greek god of nature and wilderness.

 The first use of the name "chimpanze" is recorded in The London Magazine in 1738, glossed as meaning "mockman" in a language of "the Angolans" (apparently from a Bantu language; reportedly modern Vili (Civili), a Zone H Bantu language, has the comparable ci-mpenzi).
 The spelling chimpanzee is found in a 1758 supplement to Chamber's Cyclopædia.
 The colloquialism "chimp" was most likely coined some time in the late 1870s.

 The chimpanzee was named Simia troglodytes by Johann Friedrich Blumenbach in 1776.
 The species name troglodytes is a reference to the Troglodytae (literally "cave-goers"), an African people described by Greco-Roman geographers.
 Blumenbach first used it in his De generis humani varietate nativa liber ("On the natural varieties of the human genus") in 1776, Linnaeus 1758 had already used Homo troglodytes for a hypothetical mixture of human and orangutan.

-The bonobo, in the past also referred to as the "pygmy chimpanzee", was given the species name of paniscus by Ernst Schwarz (1929), a diminutive of the theonym Pan.
+The bonobo, in the past also referred to as the "pygmy chimpanzee", was given the species name of paniscus by Ernst Schwarz (1929), a Greek-style diminutive of the theonym Pan used by Cicero.